How Contract Staffing Works? A Step-by-Step Guide

 - Very good communication and interpersonal skills

-- Very good time management and organisational skills
+- Very good time management and organizational skills

 - Attention to detail in sourcing and screening.